allpix-squared/allpix-squared/doc/usermanual/05_geometry_detectors/01_geometry.md

 The detector configuration is provided in the detector configuration file as explained in [Section 3.3](../03_getting_started/03_detector_configuration.md).

+{{% alert title="Note" color="info" %}}
+The framework parameter `random_seed_core` controls the seed used for the pseudo-random number generator that is responsible for geometry operations before the simulation commences.
+Most notably, this concerns the alignment of individual detectors as described above.
+By fixing the `random_seed_core` parameter but leaving `random_seed` free, multiple independent simulations can be conducted with the same geometric alignment of detectors.
+{{% /alert %}}

 ## Coordinate systems

 Local coordinate systems for each detector and a global frame of reference for the full setup are defined.
 The global